Test Optional FAQ

 Can I apply now and send my scores later?

 Yes, feel free to apply to Huntington University now and send your test scores once you have the opportunity to test.
-You can submit initial or updated SAT or ACT scores until March 1 of your senior year.
+You can submit initial or updated SAT or ACT or CLT scores until March 1 of your senior year.